 To maintain our high standards of refereeing, accomplished by share information and instruction with our members via our Flag & Whistle monthly newsletter and our monthly membership meetings, we conducted a survey about...

-Information regarding certification for 2022 is available on CalSouth at https://calsouth.com/maintenance-upgrade-requirements/.
-To register for 2022, you will need to complete all of the requirements listed including: Register and pay click...
+Information regarding certification for 2025 is available on CalSouth at https://calsouth.com/recertification-upgrade/.
+To register for 2025, you will need to complete all of the requirements listed including: Register and pay click...